 Changing user preferences

-Users can easily change their preferences or manage the connected mobile phone(s) through there Office 365 account page.
+Users can easily change their preferences or manage the connected mobile phone(s) through their Office 365 account page.
 Also, the creating of an additional app password can be done here by the user self.

-- Login at portal.office.com/account
+- Login at myaccount.microsoft.com

-The video below from Microsoft is really great to inform your users, so even the most in experienced user is able to enable MFA.
+The video below from Microsoft is really great to inform your users, so even the most inexperienced user is able to enable MFA.

-You may also like this article about using OneDrive to safely store the users desktop, documents and image folder.
+You may also like this article about using OneDrive to safely store the user’s desktop, documents, and image folder.